happygoals/takeaways/docs/jQuery/jQuery.md

 ## what we do using JavaScript and jQuery (Examples)
 - If I were to go to a website that has a banner as soon as you enter the website and the banner slides after a couple of seconds then the sliding effects.
 - Moving around inside the website.
-- clicking on something inside the website.
+- Clicking on something inside the website.
-- making it disappear.
+- Making it disappear.

 ## Reference
 [jQuery Tutorial](https://www.youtube.com/playlist?list=PL0eyrZgxdwhy7byLHsVkuhtRV_IpoJU7n)